jlargs64/bookhub/README.md

 # bookhub

-A cloud native book app meant to demonstrate competency with Django/React/Postgresql/Docker &amp; Docker Compose/ and Kafka.
+A cloud native book app meant to demonstrate competency with Django/React/DynamoDB/Docker & Docker Compose/ and AWS.

 # Frontend